TIPS & GUIDES

 Gas stovetops can heat up the room more than an electric cooktop.
 It’s wise to choose a range hood fan with higher CFM if you have a gas stove.

 Heat output is measured in BTU, which stands for British Thermal Units.
 One BTU is the amount of energy needed to heat or cool 1 lb of water by 1°F at sea level.
 Each burner on your cooktop has a BTU rating (check your user manual).

 To calculate the CFM for a gas stove, add the BTU ratings for all burners.
-Typically, 5,000 to 15,000 per burner is common, and a standard size four-burner stove will be about 40,000 BTU total.
-Divide your total by 100 to figure the CFM you need.
+Typically, 5,000 to 15,000 per burner is common, and a standard-size four-burner stove will be about 40,000 BTU total.
+Divide your total by 100 to figure out the CFM you need.